 According to Becker’s, St. Joseph’s Health offers a full spectrum of health benefits with the addition of legal protection, supplemental disability, critical illness and group accident options.
 The system's wellness-at-work program sponsors free or hospital subsidized health activities for employees, including on-site weight loss and nutritional support programs, health screenings and routine vaccinations in addition to wellness programs for physical and emotional support.
 In 2015, St. Joseph's Health had an employee retention rate of 87.6 percent and a nursing vacancy rate of 2.9 percent.

-Other top tier healthcare organizations selected along with SJHS as among the 2016 150 Great Places to Work in Healthcare list include Brigham and Women’s Hospital, Boston, MA; Cleveland Clinic, Cleveland, OH; Mayo Clinic, Rochester, MN; MD Anderson Cancer Center, Houston, TX; Methodist Health System, Dallas, TX; and Miami Children’s Health System, Miami, FL.
+Other top tier healthcare organizations selected along with SJH as among the 2016 150 Great Places to Work in Healthcare list include Brigham and Women’s Hospital, Boston, MA; Cleveland Clinic, Cleveland, OH; Mayo Clinic, Rochester, MN; MD Anderson Cancer Center, Houston, TX; Methodist Health System, Dallas, TX; and Miami Children’s Health System, Miami, FL.

 About Becker’s Hospital Review and Becker’s ASC Review